Mohammed-Arman-Alam/Amazon-Clone/README.md

 # Amazon-Clone
-this is my first clone.
+This is my first Repository.